cody-mar10/lysis_curves/README.md

 Need more R help?
 Checkout my Intro to R document:
 <https://github.com/cody-mar10/intro_R/blob/main/README.md>

+Scroll to the end to have a copy & paste template to plot code.

 # Load packages

 First load your packages.
 Normally, you would need to install any packages you don’t have loaded, but I am forcing the code to install packages for you if they are not already.

 ``` r
 pkgs <- c("tidyverse", "ggprism", "ggrepel") # note tidyverse includes ggplot2 and dplyr